 As Fitness Professionals this is the perfect time to begin talking to our pregnant mums about seeing a Women’s Health Physio who will help her to learn how to properly switch on through her pelvic floor and transverse abdominus (TA), ideally, whilst keeping her obliques nice and relaxed.

 We can also encourage her to ‘let it hang out’ a little aka “stop sucking her belly in” – the baby has to grow and I believe the more we can help a woman’s body adapt to this process rather than working against it, the more we can possibly help to prevent of a number of postnatal contraindications being more severe.

-Yes she needs to maintain her mobility but she doesn’t need excess pressure on her linea alba or further shortening of her oblique muscles.
+Yes, she needs to maintain her mobility but she doesn’t need excess pressure on her linea alba or further shortening of her oblique muscles.

-Article written by Jen Dugard for the Summer 2018 Edition of the WNiF Magazine.
+This article was written by Jen Dugard for the Summer 2018 Edition of the WNiF Magazine.

 It is Jen’s mission to ensure that every single fitness professional has a sound general knowledge in working with ‘mums’ and she would love to support you in making sure you are a valuable part of this mission.
 If this article has piqued your interest you can learn more either in Jen’s face-to-face or online Safe Return to Exercise course Jen directly at email@example.com.

 In the fast-paced world of fitness and sports, preventing injuries is crucial for both professional athletes and casual fitness enthusiasts.
 One common injury that plagues many is the Anterior Cruciate Ligament (ACL) injury.
 This article will provide a comprehensive understanding of ACL injuries, their prevalence, preventive strategies that can be taken, and risk factors that